Before plunge into national politics, KCR sharpens criticism against BJP | Politics

 Before plunge into national politics, KCR sharpens criticism against BJP

-Telangana Chief Minister K Chandrasekhar Rao on Monday made for the first time some reference to his proposed national party and launched a broadside against the BJP-led NDA government, accusing it of crony capitalism, failing in Make in India and anti-people policies and failures in various sectors.KCR, as Rao is also known, was speaking in the Legislative Assembly on a short discussion on Central Electricity Bill - Ramifications.As if they have taken a contract, they ask you will start a national party
+Telangana Chief Minister K Chandrasekhar Rao on Monday made for the first time some reference to his proposed national party and launched a broadside against the BJP-led NDA government at the Centre, accusing it of crony capitalism, failing in Make in India, following anti-people policies and failures in various sectors.KCR, as Rao is also known, was speaking in the Legislative Assembly on a short discussion on Central Electricity Bill - Ramifications.As if they have taken a contract, they ask you will start a national party

 - Country: